HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 field; however, if no value was provided in the request, the response bundle SHALL contain the *full* scratchpad contents.

-If a `location` was specified in a request but not found in the EHR, or if there are no entries in the scratchpad, the `resources` property may be omitted from the response.
+If a `location` was specified in a request but not found in the scratchpad, or if there are no entries in the scratchpad, the `resources` property may be omitted from the response payload.

 ###### Examples